Union Pacific profit rises on higher prices, shipments

 Adobe Systems Inc reported better-than-expected quarterly revenue and profit, as the demand for its Creative Cloud package of software tools, which includes Photoshop, continued to rise.

-Union Pacific Corp (UNP.N) reported a bigger quarterly profit on Thursday as the railroad raised prices and saw demand grow in overall shipments, sending shares up almost 4 percent.
+Union Pacific Corp (UNP.N) reported a bigger quarterly profit on Thursday as the railroad raised prices and saw demand in overall shipments grow, sending shares up more than 2 percent in premarket trading.

-Union Pacific, which describes itself as North America's premier railroad franchise, earned $1.2 billion, or $2.55 a share, in the fourth quarter of 2013, compared with $1 billion, or $2.19 a share, a year earlier.
+The largest publicly traded U.S. railroad network, Union Pacific earned $1.2 billion, or $2.55 a share, in the fourth quarter of 2013, compared with $1 billion, or $2.19 a share, a year earlier.

-Analyst Justin Yagerman of Deutsche Bank said most of the railroad's strong numbers were driven by pricing.
-Core pricing at the company rose 3.5 percent over last year.

 Railroads are key indicators of the health of an economy because of the variety of goods they transport.
 Union Pacific Railroad connects 23 states in the western two-thirds of the country by rail.